Wise vs Revolut: Full Comparison 2025

 Wise – which used to be called TransferWise – offers international payments and multi-currency accounts for personal and business users.
-Revolut is an online banking service with a range of account products for businesses, individuals and even kids.
+Revolut is an online banking service with a range of account products for businesses, individuals and family members under the age of 18.

 If you’re in the market for a new way to send, spend or receive a range of foreign currencies, you might be wondering about the respective benefits of Wise vs Revolut.
 This guide has you covered, with all you need to know when choosing between Wise or Revolut.

-Wise (formerly TransferWise) vs Revolut – side by side
+Wise vs Revolut – Side by side comparison

 FeatureWise Revolut

-International payment feesFrom 0.43%Up to 5% depending on account type and transaction value
+International payment feesFrom 0.57%Up to 5% depending on account type and transaction value

 Multi-currency accountsAvailable for 40+ currenciesAvailable for 25+ currencies